NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 **Our World is an exciting immersive next generation 3D XR educational game/platform/social network/ecosystem teaching people on how to look after themselves, each other and the planet using the latest cutting-edge technology.
 It teaches people the importance of real-life face to face connections with human beings and encourages them to get out into nature using Augmented Reality similar to Pokémon Go but on a much more evolved scale.
 This is our flagship product and is our top priority due to the massive positive impact it will make upon the world...**

-###  19.2. <a name='XRGamificationLayerOfTheNewInterplanetaryOperatingSystem'></a>XR Gamification Layer Of The New Interplanetary Operating System
+### XR Gamification Layer Of The New Interplanetary Operating System

 **It is the XR Gamification layer of the new interplanetary operating system, which is being built by the elite technical wizards stationed around the world.
 This will one day replace the current tech giants such as Google, FaceBook, etc and act as the technical layer of the New Earth, which is birthing now.
 It is a 5th dimensional and ascension training platform, teaching people vital life lessons as well as acting as a real-time simulation of the real world.**

 As well as helping to make the world a better place, this game will be pushing the boundaries of what is currently possible with technology.
 It will feature augmented reality, virtual reality, motion detection, voice recognition and real-time emotional feedback.
 It will use technology in ways that has not been done before and in areas where it has been done, it will innovate and take it to the next level...

-###  19.3. <a name='OpenWorldNewEcosystmAssetStoreInternetOperatingSystemSocialNetwork'></a>Open World/New Ecosystm/Asset Store/Internet/Operating System/Social Network
+### Open World/New Ecosystm/Asset Store/Internet/Operating System/Social Network

 It is much more than just a free open world game where you can build and create anything you can imagine and at the same time be immersed in an epic storyline. it is an entirely new ecosystem/asset store/internet/Operating System/social network, it is the future way we will be interacting with each other and the world through the use of technology.
 Smaller satellite apps/game will plug into it and share your central profile/avatar where you gain karma for doing good deeds such as helping your local communities, etc and lose karma for being selfish and not helping others since it mirrors the real world where you have free will.
 There is nothing else out there like this, nothing even comes close, this will change everything...
 There is a reason we are called NextGen Software! ;-)